francisco-solis99/adventJs/adventJs-2023/challenges/challenge1/README.md

-# Challenge 1 - First Gift Repeated
+# Challenge 1 - First Gift Repeated 🎁

-## Instructions
 In the toy factory of the North Pole, each toy has a unique identification number.

 However, due to an error in the toy machine, some numbers have been assigned to more than one toy.